 The thing is, in my eyes, the Ghostbusters trilogy is already complete.
 We’ve had an exceptional sequel to Ghostsbusters 2 already, it is called Ghostbusters: The Video Game (2009).
 Written by Dan Aykroyd and Harold Ramis, it also features the original cast!
 For those who haven’t played it, you take on the role of ‘Rookie’, a new addition to the original team.
 The story takes place in 1991, two years after the Ghostbusters 2 and includes the likes of Gozer and the Stay Puft Marshmallow Man.
 Aykroyd himself has gone on record to state that “This is essentially the third movie.”
 This game perfectly rounds off the series.
 But as this movie IS happening, I think they must draw inspiration from an existing Ghostbusters property.

-Are you excited for a new Ghostbusters movie?
+Are you excited about a new Ghostbusters movie?
 Do we need one?
 What would you like to see in the film?
 Let us know in the comments.